 The Self-Portrait Exhibit is still planned to go ahead, as a series of videos.
 Anyone who is interested, please contact us as we would like to plan this event for late spring / early summer 2021.
 A fun event with a minimal $20.00 entrance fee.
 Details will be available on our web page.

-Karen Houle will give a synchronous reading on Feb.
+Karen Houle gave a synchronous reading on Feb.
 4 from The Grand River Watershed: A Folk Anthology, short-listed for the Governor General’s Literary Award for Poetry in 2019.
-This event, funded by the Canada Council and Writers’ Union of Canada as part of the National Public Readings Program, is cosponsored by Renison University College at University of Waterloo and the Elora Poetry Centre & Gallery.
+This event, funded by the Canada Council and Writers’ Union of Canada as part of the National Public Readings Program, was cosponsored by Renison University College at University of Waterloo and the Elora Poetry Centre & Gallery.

 The following is from the book’s publisher, Gaspereau Press:

 How might we grasp the natural history of a river in a way that transcends mere data and description?
 How might we chronicle the way in which a living consortium of geology, weather, plants, animals and people has impacted, and been impacted by, the existence of a particular watercourse over the passage of time?
 In her new book, philosopher and poet Karen Houle employs the wiliest tool she knows—poetry—to contemplate the complexities of the Grand River watershed in southern Ontario, stretching our notions of what can be known about a river.